Tyrrrz/LightBulb/ReadMe.md

 To download the latest stable version - navigate to the [releases](https://github.com/Tyrrrz/LightBulb/releases).

+You can also get this application using [Chocolatey](https://chocolatey.org): `choco install lightbulb`

 **Customization:**

 LightBulb aims to be very customizable.
 Refer to [this guide](https://github.com/Tyrrrz/LightBulb/wiki/Settings-explanation) to understand what each setting does.
 You can also manually fine-tune every detail using the [configuration file](https://github.com/Tyrrrz/LightBulb/wiki/Config-file).